Child Development Center

 Family Child Care is a wonderful atmosphere of quality child care offered in a home environment.
 Typically, this child care is provided by a non-relative.
 Here at MCAS Yuma, Family Child Care is quality, certified child care provided in homes, by trained and certified Providers, to the Air Station’s military and civilian workers.
 The safety and well being of children is our number one priority.

 Our Providers are self-employed, yet work within the guidelines of the Marine Corps and the Child and Adult Care Food Program.
 Each provider completes medical and background checks, orientation training, and home inspections before receiving a certificate to open from the base commander.
-After opening, Providers continue their training with Family Child Care Modules, and are monitored monthly by the Family Child Care Director at Child Youth and Teen Program.
+After opening, Providers continue their training with Family Child Care Modules, and are monitored monthly by the Family Child Care Director at Child and Youth Programs.

 Our Family Child Care homes are quality child care business.
 In addition to trainings and reviews by the CYP program, homes are also monitored by base health, safety, and fire departments.
 Children enrolled in the FCC program experience a close family atmosphere that includes a small ratio, a curriculum similar to that of the Child Development Center, and nutritious meals that are approved by the Food Program.
 Care offered often meets family and individual children’s needs better than large group or center based care.Typically these homes can provide hours of operation that are more flexible than those at a child care center.
 Hours can include early morning, evening, weekend, and/or overnight care.